rackerlabs/design-system/_component_design/text-fields.md

 ### Placeholder text
  * Placeholder text can be displayed in an empty text field until input is entered.
- * The placeholder may be instructive text or an example, such as a phone number or email address.
+ * The placeholder can be instructive text or an example, such as a phone number or email address.

 {% endcolumn %}